 In order to have the best CS First experience as we migrate to Scratch 3.0, start your club with enough time to finish all activities before December 31, 2018, or start your club on or after January 7, 2019.

-Games, Storytelling, Art, Music, Fashion, Sports, An Unusual Discovery, Create your own Google Logo, Animate a Name and High Seas will be updated and available when Scratch 3.0 launches in January.
+Games, Storytelling, Art, Music, Fashion, Sports, An Unusual Discovery, Create Your Own Google Logo (original), Animate a Name and High Seas will be updated and available when Scratch 3.0 launches in January.

-Animation, Friends, Social Media and Gumball’s Coding Adventure will be temporarily unavailable starting January 2, 2019.
+Friends, Gumball’s Coding Adventure, and Create Your Own Google Logo Valentines Day and Earth Day will be temporarily unavailable starting January 2, 2019.
 They will return once they have been updated for Scratch 3.0.

 As we update our print kit materials for Scratch 3.0 and also in anticipation of school closures during the holiday/winter period, please consider the following as you select your preference for materials shipment:

 - The current (Scratch 2.0) materials will be delivered until November 30, 2018.

 - No materials will be delivered between November 30, 2018 and January 2, 2019.

 - Updated (Scratch 3.0) materials will be delivered on or after January 2, 2019.